evilsocket/medusa/README.md

 ### Docker Jail

-Another useful handler is `@shell`.
-As the name suggests it executes any shell command it receives as an argument, therefore we could create a "jailed" `ssh` honeypot by doing:
+Another useful handler is `@docker`.
+As the name suggests it executes any shell command it receives as an argument inside a docker container, therefore we could create a "jailed" `ssh` honeypot by doing:

 ```yaml
 proto: ssh